antoniolazaro/markdown-cv/index.md

 - *Event:* SQL Saturday #677
 - *Title:* NoSQL o que é isso?
 - *Where:* Faculdade Estácio
-- *Description:* O SQL SATURDAY é uma conferencia de um dia que fornece a oportunidade a profissionais de dados, gerentes, desenvolvedores e estudantes de aprender com diversas sessões técnicas sobre os melhores recursos de tecnologias de dados mais recentes do Mercado.
+- *Description:* SQL SATURDAY is a one-day conference that provides the opportunity for data professionals, managers, developers, and students to learn from a variety of technical sessions on the best features of the latest data technologies on the market.
 - *Entity:* Java Bahia
 - *Slides:* [Link]([https://www.youtube.com/watch?v=2ON77i5aMhE](https://www.slideshare.net/antoniolazarobr/no-sql-oqueeissokey)){:target="_blank"}